o-ran-sc/ric-plt-lib-rmr/docs/rmr_wh_open.3.rst

-*Target* is the *name* or *IP-address* combination of the processess that the wormhole should be connected to. *Vctx* is the RMr void context pointer that was returned by the rmr_init function.
+*Target* is the *name* or *IP-address* combination of the processess that the wormhole should be connected to. *Vctx* is the RMR void context pointer that was returned by the rmr_init function.

 When invoked, this function immediatly attempts to connect to